IanWold/ianwold.github.io/Site/Posts/book_club_9-2024.md

 * [taylor.town](https://taylor.town/)
 * [Tom Critchlow](https://tomcritchlow.com/writing/)

-If you have other blogs that you like and want me to check out (even your own), don’t ever hesitate to [connect with me ](https://ian.wold.guru/connect.html) about it!
+If you have other blogs that you like and want me to check out (even your own), don’t ever hesitate to [connect with me ](https://ian.wold.guru/connect.html), or leave a comment right here 👇🏻